-An investment trust is a professionally managed, closed-ended, pooled investment vehicle that offers a number of valuable benefits to investors, including:
+An investment trust is a professionally managed, closed-ended, pooled investment vehicle that offers several valuable benefits to investors, including:

 - Stock Market Listing: Investment trust shares are listed on the London Stock Exchange, which allows investors to conveniently buy or sell shares, and easily find the current price of shares.